-As of late I have been receiving many requests to do focus groups.
-When I ask what the objectives of the research are, and how the information is going to be used, in 99% of the time, doing focus groups is the wrong methodology for what the client wants to accomplish.
+When clients request focus groups, I first ask about the research objectives and how the information is going to be used.
+In most cases, this is the wrong methodology for what the client wants to accomplish.

-In one of the cases, the client wanted to measure advertising effectiveness of a campaign.
-In another, the client wanted to see how potential customers use some electronic devices with the goal of writing instruction manuals.
-But the most worrisome case was that of a client wanting to understand the size of the market and who his potential customers were.
+However, the most worrisome case was a client wanting to understand the size of the market and who his potential customers were.

 Focus groups make sense when the primary goals of the research are to:

 - Understand why consumers react to a product or advertising message in a certain way